gcallah/docker-for-ed/documentation/README.md

 * `requirements-prod.txt` for  `Dockerfile`
 * `requirements-dev.txt` for `Deployable`

-We can import those requirements by adding the following line in our dockerfile / deployable
+We can import those requirements by adding the following line in our dockerfile or deployable

 `COPY requirements.txt /requirements.txt`
 or